Event delegation

 delegate() uses closest() for every event type, including the auto-promoted non-bubblers.
 So delegate(root, 'focus', '.field-row', ...) fires when a descendant <input> of .field-row receives focus, with the row as the matched element.

 delegateCapture() uses target.matches() (direct match only).
-This is the escape-hatch behaviour — useful when you want the listener to fire only when the event lands on the exact element the selector identifies, not any descendant.
+This is the escape-hatch behavior — useful when you want the listener to fire only when the event lands on the exact element the selector identifies, not any descendant.

 5.3 Disposers